msukmanowsky/django-spa-auth/README.md

 # Why use cookies and sessions?

-Answer coming soon via a blog post at mikesukmanowsky.com.
+For a full explanation, check out [this blog post](https://mikesukmanowsky.com/authentication-with-django-and-spas/).

 # The Approach